- A Clinical Trial

 Approvals required before a cannabis medicine can be legally prescribed

-Doctors require an approval from the TGA before they can prescribe an unregistered Schedule 8 (S8) cannabis medicine.
+Doctors require approval from the TGA before they can prescribe an unregistered Schedule 8 (S8) cannabis medicine.
 In assessing an application for a prescriber to import or supply an unregistered cannabis medicine, the TGA considers the prescriber’s expertise, the suitability of the medicine to treat the patient’s condition and the quality of the medicine.

 Rules differ in other states and territories.